Click the image to access our latest brochure and learn more about the program.

 Many Honors students find that their Honors classes, with their emphasis on writing, speaking and critical analysis, have prepared them especially well for post-graduate education.
 The Faculty Mentors Program provides students with the opportunity to work closely with professors, who serve as advisors of independent research and as valuable resource persons for post-graduate preparation.
 In addition, the Senior Thesis demonstrates to graduate schools or potential employers the ability to carry out a major research project on one's own.

 There is no set number of courses you must take in a given semester, although most students in the Program take one or two courses every semester.
-Students must take an Honors course at least once every three semesters to remain active in the Program.

 Yes.
 Your commitment to participate in Honors is only for the semester in which you register for courses.
 Naturally, we hope that you will choose to stay.
 At the same time, you can be asked to withdraw if your grades are consistently below the required minimum GPA of 3.33.

 In recent years, almost all of our graduates have continued their education in graduate or professional schools, either immediately or after a year or two of travel or work.
 Villanova Honors graduates have earned national fellowships like the Truman, Rhodes, Fulbright and Goldwater as well as advanced degrees at the nation's finest universities, often with substantial scholarship aid.
-Some pursue professional business opportunities; still others have joined volunteer organizations such as the Peace Corps or missionary societies, or have chosen to postpone long-term career plans for a while.
+Some pursue professional business opportunities; still others have joined volunteer organizations such as the Peace Corps or missionary societies, or have chosen to postpone long-term career plans.